wvinson43/wvinson43/README.md

 ## Hi there !  **I am Wes Vinson.**

 ##
-- I am currently working on deepening my knowledge of Javascript, CSS, HTML and React with project-based learning (a life-long process).
-- I am also learning about how to contribute more widely via open source projects.
-- I'm looking to **collaborate** on projects.
+I am also learning about how to contribute more widely via open source projects.
+I'm looking to **collaborate** on projects.
-- I am always on the lookout for ways to **network** with others on the same paths.
+I am always on the lookout for ways to **network** with others on the same paths.

 ## Github Language Stats